 - The majority of credits earned for graduation must be from courses taken and passed at RCHS.
 The following classes must be taken at RCHS.

 - o English 11

 - o English 12

 - o US History

 - o US Government

 - o Two Math classes

-- o Two Science classes
+- Two Science classes

 - All established class prerequisites must be met before a student may enroll in one of the above classes.

 - A grade of Pass (P) will be given for credits earned through home instruction and will not be used in computing grade point average (GPAs).
+Students who wish to count credits toward graduation through the homeschooling process will not be included in the class rank.

 - Availability of classes to students not pursuing a high school diploma can be restricted when enrollments exceed 75% of established capacities.